Saffron Building Society Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This software is the only way you can demonstrate to lender panels that you are, and can remain fully compliant with their instructions, with alerts on Saffron Building Society’s changes.
-Even though utilising the tool is not a condition for acceptance on the Saffron Building Society panel, demonstrating you can stay up to date with Saffron Building Society’s Handbook requirements is an excellent support to your application to their lender panel and, just as importantly, protect your firm’s panel status.
+This system optimises the way you can prove to lender panels that you are, and can remain fully compliant with their instructions, with alerts on Saffron Building Society’s changes.
+Even though using the tool is not a condition for acceptance on the Saffron Building Society panel, demonstrating you can remain up to date with Saffron Building Society’s Handbook requirements is an excellent support to your panel application and, just as importantly, safeguard your panel standing.

-The system creates real-time alerts, automatically produces compliance and CQS reports, and will improve your firm's efficiency.
-In addition it is user friendly, cost-effective and, for many firms, leads to a PII saving.
+The software creates real-time alerts, automatically produces compliance and CQS reports, and will improve your firm's efficiency.
+In addition it is simply to use, cost-effective and, for some firms, leads to a PII saving.

 Find a Law Firm approved by Saffron Building Society

 Lenders often change their requirements.
 The UK Finance Lenders’ Handbook requirements from Saffron Building Society are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, frequently:
+As with many clients, instructions can change - and they do change, over time:

 A Timeline of Policy Changes